Léon Lambert: Downfall

-The last years of Lambert's career will be less happy.
+The last years of Lambert's career were less happy.
 Faced with the crisis of the 1980s and heavy indebtedness, the Bruxelles Lambert Group found itself short of liquidity, and consequently unable to pay its shareholders their dividends.
-In search of refinancing, the Brussels Lambert Group will let Albert Frère join it; however, as relations between the two financiers deteriorated, Albert Frère ousted the baron from the group, who "gradually saw himself dispossessed of his jewels".
+In search of refinancing, the Brussels Lambert Group allowed Albert Frère join it; however, as relations between the two financiers deteriorated, Albert Frère ousted the baron from the group, who "gradually saw himself dispossessed of his jewels".

 Art collecting

 Lambert had an extensive art collection.
 His collection included impressionist paintings, modern paintings, postwar paintings, prints, and sculptures.
 His collection included works by Alberto Giacometti, Auguste Rodin, Edgar Degas, Pierre Bonnard, René Magritte, and Paul Delvaux.

 In 1970, Lambert co-founded Artemis Group International with David Carritt.
 Artemis was an international art investment trust and art holding company. Élie de Rothschild was a backer of it with Lambert.

 After he retired, Lambert began selling off his art collection.
 Seventeen works of art sold for $6,344,000 at Christie's in May 1987.

-After Lambert's death, millions of dollars worth of art from his collection was scheduled for sale by Christie's.
+After Lambert's death, millions of dollars' worth of art from his collection was scheduled for sale by Christie's.

 The ING Belgium Collection is an art collection at ING Belgium that was started as a private collection by Lambert in the 1960s and evolved into a corporate collection in 1987.
 New additions to the collection have been added over time and the collection has around 2,500 works of art.

 Death

-Lambert died of AIDS on May 28, 1987 in Brussels, Belgium.
+Lambert died of AIDS on 28 May 1987 in Brussels, Belgium.
 He died at Erasmus Hospital after going into cardiac arrest and lapsing into a coma.
-He was buried in the Dieweg cemetery in Uccle, Blegium before two ceremonies were organized in his honor in Brussels and New York.
+He was buried in the Dieweg cemetery in Uccle, Belgium before two ceremonies were organized in his honor in Brussels and New York.
 At the New York ceremony, Henry Kissinger and David Rockefeller delivered a eulogy, and gay rights activist Larry Kramer was also present.